 Practice saying each word and take note of the differences in meaning.
 Say them to yourself, following my lead, at least four times each.
 You’ll need to train your brain how to properly and easily make a glottal stop sound natural in the middle of these words.
 This kind of practice is very important before you advance too much further in your study of Hawaiian language.

-Members of ʻŌlelo Online can use the links on the left-hand side to hear the examples after logging in.
+Please log in to use the links on the left-hand side to hear the examples.

 |3||oi (to move)||ʻoi (superior, better; sharp)|